-Cold spots and damp spots on walls can be caused by a variety of different things, and in this project we’ll discuss the cures for the full range of causes of cold spots and damp spots on your interior and external walls.
+Cold spots on internal walls and damp spots on walls can be caused by a variety of different things, and in this project we’ll discuss the cures for the full range of causes of cold spots and damp spots on your interior and external walls.
 The act of warm air within the room touching a cold interior wall will in most cases create condensation and damp spots which in turn can create other issues of their own, so it’s important to treat your cold spots as soon as you notice them.

 In the majority of cases there are only a few reasons why cold spots and damp spots appear on walls.
 These are listed below along with details on the effects that cold and damp walls can have on your living space.

 The most common effects of cold and damp on interior walls are clusters of condensation (in early stages), black mould, damaged plaster (in extreme cases the plaster starts to blow off the wall) and occasionally a build-up of a white salt like substance (Hygroscopic Salts produce a white staining, and ‘salts’ can instead present as a raised, crunchy salt deposit which can blow your plaster).

 In the case of a Hygroscopic Salt issue (hygroscopic meaning water attracting), these can sometimes be more pronounced around a chimney breast.
 Burning fuels produces mineral and tar by-products, among them hygroscopic salts, and these can over time seep through walls and on to the internal surface of the walls.
 This means that hygroscopic salt issues are generally more likely on chimney breasts, and that this may well be the cause of your damp wall issue if you have a chimney in your room.
 Because hygroscopic salts are moisture attracting, this means that any salt deposits will create damp patches that come and go – this is another good indicator for hygroscopic salts being your issue or at least part of your issue.

 How to Cure the Cause of Cold Spots and Damp Spots on Your Internal and External Walls